BlackJackTone/agdlsadfjl/readme.md

 D6: Sketch

-It's hard for skech to handle general tasks [14,A].
-Its result stream is imaginary and it requires individual designs for different applications, or even different metrics of the same application.
+It's hard for skech to handle general tasks \[14,A\].
+Its result stream is virtual and it requires individual designs for different applications, or even different metrics of the same application.
 Thus they can not fit our requirement of adaptation.
 We will add more discussion in Sec 7.

 \[A\]  Z. Zhao, F. Li, and Y. Liu.
 "Efficient Join Synopsis Maintenance for Data Warehouse".
 In SIGMOD 2020.